canonical/postfix-relay-operators/README.md

 # Postfix Relay operator

-This repository container the Postfix Relay operator the charms that can be deployed alongside it.
+This repository contains the Postfix Relay operator the charms.

 ## Project and community